Exposure Produces Health Symptoms

 Symptoms maybe short term or long term depending on the exposure duration and intensity and effects areas like Cardiovascular, Gastrointestinal, Cognition, Fatigue.
 A substance with this attribute may cause an allergic skin reaction, serious eye irritation, allergy or asthma symptoms or breathing difficulties if inhaled.

-Toxic to specific organs
+Toxic to Wildlife

 These attributes are ONLY based on peer-reviewed evidence.
 See link to Data Sources below.
 Everyone benefits from knowing this stuff.
 Please Share.